youreachedrahat/PPBL-2023-Token-Registry/readme.md

     You can accomplish your assigment without going through the step 2 (but believe me: in some point in your career as Developer, you will need the step 2).

-    So let's see the two options: directly from GitLab (without the step 2), and using your own development environment.
-Each option will cover the key step stated above.
+    So let's see the two options: directly from GitLab (without the step 2), and using your own development environment (applying the step 2).
+Each option will cover the basic routine described above.

     #### 3.1 Directly from GitLab:

-    - In a new tab, go to [Cardanoscan](https://preprod.cardanoscan.io/).
-In the explorer, paste this PolicyID:
+    a.
+In a new tab, go to [Cardanoscan](https://preprod.cardanoscan.io/).
+In the Cardanoscan's explorer, paste this PolicyID:

     `05cf1f9c1e4cdcb6702ed2c978d55beff5e178b206b4ec7935d5e056`

     That action will show you a list.
 Find your PPBL2023 Token on that list.
-Once you find it, copy the name.
+Once you find it, copy your token's name.

-    - Next, in a new tab, go to the [Hex To Text Converter Online Tool](https://string-functions.com/string-hex.aspx).
-In the field "*Enter the text to encode to hex, and then click "Convert!*" paste your token's name.
+    b.
+Next, in a new tab of your web browser, go to the [Hex To Text Converter Online Tool](https://string-functions.com/string-hex.aspx).
+In the field "*Enter the text to encode to hex*", paste your token's name.
 Then, click in the *Convert!* button.

-    Copy the hexadecimal provided by the field "*The encoded string*"
+    Copy the hexadecimal provided by the field "*The encoded string*" as a result.

-    - Now, go to your fork on GitLab (remember: *gitlab.com/**your-gitlab-username**/ppbl-2023-token-registry*).
+    c.
+Now, go to your fork on GitLab (*gitlab.com/**your-gitlab-username**/ppbl-2023-token-registry*).
 Once there, look for and click in the **Web IDE** button (at the left side of the *Clone* button).
 That action will open a VS Code console in your web browser, ready to edit code.

-    - Inside the `mappings` folder create a new file.
+    d.
+Located at VS Code, create a new file inside the `mappings` folder.
 The name of the file should follow the format: `Hex_obtained_previously.json`.
 For example: `3130305050424c323032337061626f6e5f736562.json`

-    - Next, open the file `template.json` and copy all its content (because it's a template).
+    e.
+Next, open the file `template.json` and copy all its content (because it's a template).

-    - Go back to your `.json` recently created and paste there the `template.json` content.
+    f.
+Go back to your `.json` recently created and paste there the `template.json` content.

-    - Take a look at the file `5050424c3230323344656d6f4765726f6c616d6f.json` inside in the `mappings` folder (that file is our guide), and following the data structure there, fill your own file.
+    g.
+Take a look at the file `5050424c3230323344656d6f4765726f6c616d6f.json` inside in the `mappings` folder (that file is our guide), and following the data structure there, fill your own file.
+That file is your *example* file.

     >Note 1: the object `contactData` is a List.
-In that list you can include the contact information you want to make public: your telegram, your twitter, your discord, etc. Each of these data must be enclosed in quotation marks and each one must be separated by commas.
+In that List you can include the contact information you want to make public: your telegram, your twitter, your discord, etc. Each of these data must be enclosed in quotation marks and each one must be separated by commas.
 For example:
     ```bash
     ["telegram: sb_pabon", "discord: Sebastian Pabon#5894"]
     ```
-    >Note 2: If you give a closer look to the field `subject`, you'll notice that the name of the file and the content of that field are a little bit similar.
+    >Note 2: If you give a closer look to the field `subject` in the *example* file, you'll notice that the name of the file and the content of that field are a little bit similar.

     >Note 3: each String chunk (the content inside the quotation marks) has a limited capacity, 60 characters max.
-So if you want to include information that exceeds that limit, you'd have to split the content in various Strings and separate those Strings by commas.
+So if you want to include information that exceeds that limit, you'd have to split the content in various Strings and separate them by commas.
 For example, in the field *bio*:

     ```bash
     ["I'm a Gimbalabs tutor and I love my students, because they", "are the future of the ecosistem and", "the will create a better world."]
     ```

-    - Save your work.
+    h.
+Save your work.

-    - Commit and Push your changes to your fork:
+    i.
+Commit and Push your changes to your fork:

-        - Go to the *Source Code* icon in the left side (after you saved your work, a number inside a *bubble* emerged from that icon).
+        - Go to the *Source Code* icon at the left side (after you save your work, a number inside a *bubble* emerge from that icon).

         - In the "Commit message" field, write a message.
 For example `I created a new .json file`.

         - Click in the *Commit & Push* button.
 Inmediately a window pops up asking you: "Commit to a new branch?"
 Answer *No, Use the current branch "main"*

-    - Final result: you can go to your fork at GitLab, and see all the changes you did.
+    j.
+Final result: you can go to your fork at GitLab, and see all the changes you did.
 Congratulations!
 But remember: these changes are not part of the Gimbalabs repo yet.
-By make it possible, yoy have to submit a Merge request.
+By make it possible, yoy have to submit a *Merge request*.

     #### 3.2 Using you VS Code:

+    > This part is a continuation of the step No. **2.
+Clone the repository locally**.